-Buying a home with no money down allows a home buyer with little to or no deposit by using a zero down home loan that requires no down payment.
+Buying a home with no money down allows a home buyer with little to or no deposit by using zero down home loans that requires no down payment.
 These 100% financing home loans are much rarer today than a decade ago.
 But there are several no down payment loans you may be able to qualify for in some cases.
-Plus, there are many low down payment options too.
+Plus, there are many low down payment zero down home loan options for first time house buyers too.

-Now is an excellent time to buy with no money down home loan.
-Some first time home buyers are securing 100% mortgage financing and many are finding loan opportunities with a limited amount down required.
+Now is an excellent time to buy with zero down home loans.
+Some new home buyers are securing 100% mortgage financing and many are finding loan opportunities with a limited amount down required.
 Sales of existing homes are rising in 2017, supply is low in many markets, and houses are appreciating in value.
-Plus mortgage rates are still low in the 4% range, but are rising.
+Plus, according to a Zillow report, mortgage rates on the zero down home loans are still low in the 4% range, but are rising.
 You will probably pay more for a loan next year, so now is the time.

 How to Get a No Money Down Loan to Purchase a House